History of Zanzibar: Zanzibar Sultanate

 Every year, about 40,000-50,000 slaves were taken to Zanzibar.
-About a third went to work on clove and coconut plantations of Zanzibar and Pemba while the rest were exported to Persia, Arabia, the Ottoman Empire and Egypt.
+About a third went to work on clove and coconut plantations of Zanzibar and Pemba, while the rest were exported to Persia, Arabia, the Ottoman Empire and Egypt.
 Conditions on the plantations were so harsh that about 30% of the male slaves died every year, thus maintaining the demand for more slaves.

-The Omani Arabs who ruled Zanzibar had in the words of the American diplomat Donald K. Petterson a "culture of violence", where brute force was the preferred solution to problems and outlandish cruelty was a virtue.
-The ruling al-Busaid family was characterized by fratricidal quarrels as it was common for brother to murder brother, and this was typical of the Arab aristocracy, where it was acceptable for family members to murder one another to gain land, wealth, titles, and slaves.
-Visitors to Zanzibar often mentioned the "shocking brutality" which the Arab masters treated their slaves, who were so cowed into submission that there was never a slave revolt attempted on Zanzibar.
-The cruelty which the Arab masters treated their slaves left behind a legacy of hate, which exploded in the revolution of 1964.
+The Omani Arabs who ruled Zanzibar had, in the words of the American diplomat Donald K. Petterson, a "culture of violence", where brute force was the preferred solution to problems and outlandish cruelty was a virtue.
+(Petterson served in Zanzibar in the early 1960s and again after the revolution of 1964.)
+He later wrote that the ruling al-Busaid family was characterized by fratricidal quarrels as it was common for brother to murder brother, and this was typical of the Arab aristocracy, where it was acceptable for family members to murder one another to gain land, wealth, titles, and slaves.
+Visitors to Zanzibar often mentioned the "shocking brutality" which the Arab masters treated their slaves, who were so cowed into submission that there was never a slave revolt attempted on the island.
+The cruelty with which the Arab masters treated their slaves during the period of slavery on Zanzibar left behind a legacy of hate of the Arab minority, which exploded in the revolution of 1964.

 The Sultan of Zanzibar controlled a large portion of the African Great Lakes Coast, known as Zanj, as well as trading routes extending much further across the continent, as far as Kindu on the Congo River.
 In November 1886, a German-British border commission established the Zanj as a ten-nautical mile (19 km) wide strip along most of the African Great Lakes coast, stretching from Cape Delgado (now in Mozambique) to Kipini (now in Kenya), including Mombasa and Dar es Salaam, and several offshore Indian Ocean islands.
-However, from 1887 to 1892, all of these mainland possessions were lost to the colonial powers of the United Kingdom, Germany, and Italy, with Britain gaining control of Mombasa in 1963.
+However, from 1887 to 1892, all of these mainland possessions were lost to the colonial powers of the United Kingdom, Germany, and Italy.
+Britain gained control of Mombasa in 1963.

 In the late 1800s, the Omani Sultan of Zanzibar also briefly claimed to control Mogadishu in the Horn and southern Somalia.
 However, power on the ground remained in the hands of a powerful Somali kingdom, the Geledi Sultanate (which, also holding sway over the Jubba River and Shebelle region in Somalia's interior, was at its zenith).
 In 1892, Geledi ruler: Osman Ahmed leased the city to Italy.
 The Italians eventually purchased the executive rights in 1905, and made Mogadishu the capital of the newly established Italian Somaliland.